-The landmark report released by the Intergovernmental Panel on Climate Change (IPCC) this Monday (9th October 2018) emphasises the need for a widespread shift towards more sustainable lifestyles if we are to limit global warming to the 1.5°C above pre-industrial levels and avoid the catastrophic consequences that warming beyond that level is expected to entail.
+The landmark report released by the Intergovernmental Panel on Climate Change (IPCC) in October 2018 emphasised the need for a widespread shift towards more sustainable lifestyles if we are to limit global warming to the 1.5°C above pre-industrial levels and avoid the catastrophic consequences that warming beyond that level is expected to entail.

 The pro-environmental actions involved in such a lifestyle shift, such as recycling and buying green energy, have traditionally been conceptualised as altruistic behaviours, where altruism is understood as prioritising the wellbeing of others independent of one’s own.
 The time and money costs associated with such activities, as well as the inconvenience and discomfort they can involve, are often cited as evidence of the sacrificial nature of these actions.
 This negative view of pro-environmental behaviour (PEB) likely acts as a barrier to the adoption of sustainable lifestyles as it frames these actions in terms of losses – something research in behavioural economics tells us individuals are highly motivated to avoid.